 If an RMA was not created, you can still update your orders to show items have been received.

-- Find the required order ID number and click to open the order.
+Find the required order ID number and click to open the order.
 Make sure the order is in Unlocked status.

 Optional Order Updates